dstackai/dstack/examples/deployment/vllm/README.md

 ```
 </div>

-Once the service is up, the model will be available via the OpenAI-compatible endpoint
+If no gateway is created, the model will be available via the OpenAI-compatible endpoint
-at `<dstack server URL>/proxy/models/<project name>`
+at `<dstack server URL>/proxy/models/<project name>/`.
-or at `https://gateway.<gateway domain>` if your project has a gateway.

 <div class="termy">